Allizae/Portfolio/README.md

 # About the Data

 ![image](https://github.com/Allizae/Portfolio/assets/139420330/a36b97e8-57d9-4ab7-a329-0b6dab98a710)
-Analysis was performed on 4 tables through SQL queries and Excel pivot tables.
+SQL Queries were performed across 4 tables analyzing over 10k records.

 # Summary and Insights
 1. Sales Trends
-   - Q2 of 2020 was the best performing quarter with 255 total orders and ~$4M in total sales.
+   - Q2 of 2020 was the best performing quarter with 9,740 total orders and ~$3M in total sales.
    - 2022 experienced a steep decline in performance as total sales are down 46%.
-   - Across each year, December is the best performing month with $1.4M in total sales which are up 24% from the previous month.
+   - Across each year, December is the best performing month with $2.85M in total sales which are up 23% from the previous month.
-   - October is the poorest performing month with $978K total sales and 29% decrease from the previous month.
+   - February is the poorest performing month with $1.9M total sales and 25% decrease from the previous month.

 3. Product Mix
    - In terms of Apple products, Apple Airpods Headphones are the most popular item with the highest order count consistently throughout 2019-2022 and highest total sales in 3 of the 4 years.